MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Continuously monitor for vulnerabilities
   - OWASP Dependency Check - software supply chain security tool

+^ Equifax
+  - There was a third party software exploit (for Apache Struts), that had already of had been patched,
+  - But Equifax failed to update their servers with the newer version.
+  - I think the total number was actually higher than the 143 million listed there,
+    - I think the total number of American with information stolen was closer to 147 million.
+    - But once you get to those kind of stratospheric numbers, whats a few extra million.

 ---

 ## A07: **Identification and Authorization Failures**